danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 We will end this chapter with our plan for using music as a lens for understanding disruption in the world.

-# **What follows are section outlines for the rest of this chapter**
+## --What follows are section outlines for the rest of this chapter--

-# Music Industry, Napster and Spotify.

 **#NEXT write the rest of the outline so it's understandable.**
 **Do a bit of research for each - don't need lots though**

+## Music Industry, Napster and Spotify.

 Around the turn of the century, the revenue of the music industry was being eaten by services like Napster and Pirate Bay.

-The industry didn't really win though - the incomes of lots of musicians has been destroyed.
+The industry didn't really win though - the incomes of lots of musicians have been destroyed.
 Spotify, the dominant global player in music does not necessarily act in the best interests of the musicians and music industry, but it did win.
 This pattern plays out again and again; a shift from one industry and one set of interests, to another industry and another set of interests.

-# The innovator's dilemma
+## The innovator's dilemma

 Introduce the idea here.

 This is talked about a lot, but most writing about this is either academic or quite theoretical.
 In fact, being practical about the innovator's dilemma is extremely hard.

+Most of the business leaders I've met haven't read this.

-# The key question
+## The key question

 Here's a question: Why was the music industry disrupted?